refstudio/refstudio/python/README.md

 ### Delete (References)
 `delete` removes a Reference from project storage.
 It is called when a Reference is deleted from the UI.

 It takes a list of `source_filenames` as input and returns a response status.
+Alternatively, you can use the `--all` parameter to delete all References in storage.

 To run `delete`: